 Professionals of the Local Government Service have been urged to lead the drive for the new agenda of productivity through the decentralisation process to create wealth for the nation’s development.

-The Senior Minister, Mr Yaw Osafo-Maafo, who made the call, tasked the staff of the service at the opening of the 4th Professional Conference in Ho on Tuesday to take up the challenge of being the game changers in Ghana’s transformational agenda and bring the necessary positive change at all levels of the decentralization process.
+The Senior Minister, Mr Yaw Osafo-Maafo, who made the call, tasked the staff of the service at the opening of the 4th Professional Conference in Ho on Tuesday to take up the challenge of being the game changers in Ghana’s transformational agenda and bring the necessary positive change at all levels of the decentralisation process.

 They included coordinating directors, engineers, development planners, administrators, human resource managers, environmental and waste management officers, agriculturists, transport officers, accountants, internal auditors, budget analysts among others.

 Although he proposed for a budget decentralisation in order for the administration of the central budget to be pro-locality in order to speed up development in the various regions, Mr Osafo-Maafo observed that the implementation of decentralisation in 36 years had not achieved a lot in revenue mobilisation locally to champion development at the local level.

 According to him, the fast urbanisation of cities and towns in the country was not reflective in the realisation of accrued revenues, especially from property rates.